 Becoming a Notary in Florida

 Individuals must fulfill specific criteria to become a Florida public notary.
-Candidates must be at least 18, a legal resident of the state, and hold no felony convictions unless civil rights are restored.
+Candidates must be at least 18, a legal resident of the state, and have no felony convictions unless civil rights are restored.
 A mandatory three-hour education course from a state-approved provider covers notarial duties and responsibilities.
 This course helps prospective notaries understand laws and ethical guidelines, ensuring accurate and ethical transaction practices.

 Renewal Process